 If you have any worries or concerns there are a number of ways you can get in touch with us.
 You can call us on 01724 279900 and our Customer Service team will be able to make sure you speak to the right person.
 You can message us on Facebook, speak to us on live chat on the website or you can download our My Home app.

 Are your offices still open for me to visit?

-No. We made the decision to close all our offices to the public from Monday 23 March.
-This is following guidance from the government.
+No. Following the latest government guidance stating the national lockdown from Thursday 5 November, we have decided to keep our offices closed to the public.
 You can still get in touch with us over the phone, using the My Home app, on our website and via social media.
 So we’re still all here doing our jobs to support you – it’s just slightly different in the way we’re delivering it right now.